XML Photo Album

 Microsoft Windows 98 or later, with the .NET framework version 2.0 installed.
 Because this program must load many images, often very large ones, a minimum of 24mb of free RAM is recommended.

-Version 1.6.0 is almost completely compatible with Mono 2.2 on Linux.
+Versions 1.6 and later are almost completely compatible with Mono 2.2 on Linux.
 Some older versions of the generator may run on Linux with Mono, but are not completely stable.
 See the Linux readme for details.
 Mono must be compiled with Visual Basic.

 Display system: